jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 6.1 Technologies and measures provided by us to protect your personal information  We take the security of your personal information very seriously and take every reasonable and practical measure to protect your personal information:

 6.1.1 Technical measures on data security  We will adopt security protection measures in compliance with industry standards, including establishing reasonable system specifications and security technologies to prevent unauthorized access, use and modification of your personal information to avoid data corruption or loss.
-JD Cloud's network services use transport layer security protocol and other encryption technologies and provide browser services by https to ensure the security of user data in the process of transport.
-Users’ personal information will be stored in encrypted form by JD Cloud by encryption technologies and isolated by isolation technologies.
+JD Cloud & AI's network services use transport layer security protocol and other encryption technologies and provide browser services by https to ensure the security of user data in the process of transport.
+Users’ personal information will be stored in encrypted form by JD Cloud & AI by encryption technologies and isolated by isolation technologies.
 When your personal information is used, for example, for presentation and association with computing, we will use multiple data masking technologies including replacement of content and SHA256 to enhance the security of personal information in use.
-JD Cloud uses strict data access permission control and multiple identity verification technologies to protect the personal information and prevent the data from being illegally used.
-JD Cloud uses code security automatic inspection and data access log analysis technologies to safely audit the personal information.
+JD Cloud & AI uses strict data access permission control and multiple identity verification technologies to protect the personal information and prevent the data from being illegally used.
+JD Cloud & AI uses code security automatic inspection and data access log analysis technologies to safely audit the personal information.

-6.1.2 Other security measures taken by JD Cloud to protect personal information  JD Cloud establishes the data classification and grading system, data security management specifications and data security development specifications to manage the storage and use of personal information.
-JD Cloud adopts the confidentiality agreement for persons contacting the information and the monitoring and audit mechanism to comprehensively and safely control the data.
+6.1.2 Other security measures taken by JD Cloud & AI to protect personal information  JD Cloud & AI establishes the data classification and grading system, data security management specifications and data security development specifications to manage the storage and use of personal information.
+JD Cloud & AI adopts the confidentiality agreement for persons contacting the information and the monitoring and audit mechanism to comprehensively and safely control the data.
 Security verification and service: The underlayer cloud technology used by us to store your personal data have obtained the "Trusted Cloud" Certification issued by the Data Center Alliance and the Level III Certification of Information System Security Protection issued by the Ministry of Public Security, in addition to ISO27001 certification.
 Security awareness strengthening: We will also organize training courses of security and privacy protection to strengthen the understanding of personnel of the importance to protect personal information.

-6.1.3 We only permit the employees and partners of JD Cloud and its affiliates who need to know such information to access your personal information and set a strict access permission control and monitoring mechanism for this purpose.
+6.1.3 We only permit the employees and partners of JD Cloud & AI and its affiliates who need to know such information to access your personal information and set a strict access permission control and monitoring mechanism for this purpose.
 We also request all people who may contact your personal information to perform related obligations of confidentiality.
-Where such people fail to perform these obligations, they may be investigated and affixed legal liability or terminated their cooperative relationship with JD Cloud.
+Where such people fail to perform these obligations, they may be investigated and affixed legal liability or terminated their cooperative relationship with JD Cloud & AI.

 6.1.4 We will take all reasonable and practical measures to ensure that we will not collect any irrelevant personal information.
 We will only retain your personal information within such period as needed to achieve the purpose described in the Policy unless otherwise required for an extended retention period or permitted by law.